-Benefits are paid in accordance with Plan provisions out of a Trust Fund used for that purpose.
-Remember that although this booklet is intended to provide accurate and essential information about the Trust Fund's Pension Plan, it is not a complete description.
-If there is ever a conflict between this booklet and the Trust Fund's Plan legal document, the Plan document will control.
+Benefits are paid in accordance with Plan provisions out of the Trust Fund used for that purpose.
+Remember that although this booklet is intended to provide accurate and essential information about the Plan, it is not a complete description.
+If there is ever a conflict between this booklet and the Plan's legal document, the Plan document will control.